-The LTMP Environmental Plan is based on the results of a community-based planning process which engaged local experts, community groups, and agencies to help guide a vision for future growth and conservation in Alachua County.
+The LTMP Environmental Plan is based on the results of a community-based planning process, which engaged local experts, community groups, and agencies to help guide a vision for future growth and conservation in Alachua County.

-Through this collaborative process, the best available data on the historical background of the lands; details of the current existing conditions and land uses; regional environmental and wildlife linkages; and key environmental features such as Lochloosa Creek were identified and brought together into a comprehensive GIS database.
+Through this collaborative process, the best available data on the historical background of the lands; details of the current existing conditions and land uses; regional environmental and wildlife linkages; and key environmental features such as Lochloosa Creek were identified and brought together into a comprehensive Geographic Information System (GIS) database.

-With this technical database upon which to plan, and the informed analysis through the Envision Alachua process, appropriate lands for conservation, agricultural, and future urban land uses were identified.
+With this technical GIS database upon which to plan, and the informed analysis through the Envision Alachua process, appropriate lands for conservation, agricultural, and future urban land uses were identified.
 Additional key elements of the environmental vision of the LTMP include the recognition of the imperative to seamlessly address the juxtaposition of the various land uses to achieve an overall enhanced and sustainable quality of life for the citizens of Alachua County and the region while protecting the integrity of each component use.
 It is also recognized that educational opportunities, both formal and of a continuing nature, are another key element of the environmental vision of the LTMP.
 Nature is an amenity and will be treated as such, providing environmental protection of key natural resources and wildlife; and recreational and educational opportunities for enjoyment and incorporation into daily life.

 The Envision Alachua Community Task Force identified compact development as preferential to rural ranchette sprawl in order to preserve open space, maintain the largest contiguous wetland areas practicable, and minimize water and energy use.
-Compact development and open space preservation can help protect water quality by reducing the amount of paved surfaces and by allowing natural lands to filter runoff before reaching wetlands and surface waters.
-Additionally, compact communities optimize pedestrian, bicycle, and public transit which can reduce air pollution by reducing automobile mileage and traffic.
+Concentrating the development area decreases habitat frgamentation, degradation, and isolation of the remaining natural areas.
+Compact development and open space preservation can also help protect water quality by reducing the amount of paved surfaces and by allowing natural lands to filter runoff before reaching wetlands and surface waters.
+Additionally, compact communities optimize pedestrian, bicycle, and public transit usages which can reduce air pollution by reducing automobile mileage and traffic.
 Therefore, the numerous public benefits of compact development may necessitate the federal, state, and local permitting of wetland impacts required during implementation of the LTMP over the next 50 years.